ohadbenita/wkhtmltopdf-amazon-linux-2023-lambda-layer/README.md

 # WKHTMLTOPDF Lambda Layer Build Instructions

 This document explains how to create a Lambda layer containing the wkhtmltopdf binary and its required libraries using a Docker container.
-The resulting ZIP file should be uploaded to S3 and the CloudFormation template (`100_layer.cf.yaml`) should be updated accordingly.
+The resulting ZIP file should be uploaded to S3 and the [CloudFormation template](./layer-template.yaml) should be updated accordingly.

 ## Prerequisites